Ranbaxy puts biosimilars into gear

 Shipments from the plants resumed in April, after Ranbaxy agreed to terms of a consent decree with the FDA.
 It mandates quality-control inspections of the Ranbaxy plants by an external auditor.

-Ranbaxy Chairman Tsutomu Une, also in an interview, said the quality-control issues - which largely involved poor documentation of procedures - were an embarassment for the Indian drugmaker.
+Ranbaxy Chairman Tsutomu Une, also in an interview, said the quality-control issues - which largely involved poor documentation of procedures - were an embarrassment for the Indian drugmaker.

 "This must never happen again," said Une, who has a seat on Daiichi Sankyo's board of directors.